ighosh2/reddit-data-engineering-pipeline/README.md

 ------------------------------------------------------------------------------------------------

-LIBRARIES USED AND WHY:
+**LIBRARIES USED AND WHY:**

-Reddit API:

-Reason: To extract data from Reddit, including posts, comments, and user interactions.
 Apache Airflow:

 Reason: To orchestrate and schedule the ETL workflow, ensuring tasks are executed in the correct order and at the right time.

-Celery:
+Pandas:

-Reason: For distributed task execution and handling asynchronous tasks, providing scalability and reliability to the pipeline.
+Reason: For data manipulation and analysis, providing powerful tools to clean, transform, and analyze the data extracted from Reddit.
-PostgreSQL:

-Reason: Used as the metadata database for Apache Airflow, storing information about the DAGs and their execution states.

-Docker:

-Reason: To containerize the applications and dependencies, ensuring consistency across different environments and simplifying deployment.
+PRAW (Python Reddit API Wrapper):

+Reason: To extract data from Reddit, including posts, comments, and user interactions, simplifying the process of interacting with the Reddit API.

+NumPy:

+Reason: To perform numerical operations and handle large multi-dimensional arrays, supporting efficient data processing and transformation.

 ------------------------------------------------------------------------------------------------